Undergoing experimental therapy

 - Confirmed diagnosis of CRPC (defined by a minimum of two rising PSA levels to be measured at least 7 days apart, and serum testosterone level ≤ 1.73 nmol/L (50 ng/dL) or with new evidence of metastatic disease by investigating physician

-- Initiating the first active course of anti-cancer treatment for M0 CRPC or for M1 CRPC (regardless of prior M0 CRPC treatment) such as anti-androgens, androgen synthesis inhibitors, chemotherapy, immunotherapy or radionuclide therapy.
-Patients may be enrolled within 45 days from the time of treatment initiation.
+- Initiating the first or second line treatment for CRPC; including anti-androgens, androgen synthesis inhibitors, chemotherapy, immunotherapy, or radionuclide therapy.
+Previous first-line CRPC treatments are limited to first-generation anti-androgens or Sipuleucel-T. Patients may be enrolled within 90 days from the time of treatment initiation.

 - Willing and able to complete periodic patient-reported outcome (PRO) questionnaires, with or without assistance